jdecourval/laval-simulator/doc/challenges-en.md

 ### Bonus (10 pts)

-Do the same but with 16 bits little endian numbers.
+Do the same thing but with 16-bit little-endian numbers.
-You most therefore have four inputs (a, b, c, d) and 2 outputs such as:
+That means you must have four inputs (a, b, c, d) and two outputs, i.e.:
 ```
 result = b << 8 | a + d << 8 | c
 A = result & 0xff